 assign NFBYTE = 1'b1;

+Setting it to low would force the chip into 8-bit mode and would disable our bootloader, which we definitely must avoid.
 That's all our Verilog sample does.
 In summary, it switches on the User LED and routes UART0 to the RS232 interface.
 Most important, it will not disturb the basic functions of our Ethernut 3 board, so we will be able to replace the CPLD functions later with a more versatile version.